Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Empirical Evaluation

 \subsection{Empirical Results}

-MIPs are solved to an optimality gap of 5\% and we use $p = 0.995$.
-Fig. \ref{fig:policies} illustrates examples of policies learned in a typical run of Algorithm \ref{alg:stochastic}.
 Fig. \ref{fig:simulation} compares the empirical (simulated) returns and error bounds $\varepsilon^*$ (optimal objective value of the inner problem) across different policy classes.
+Fig. \ref{fig:policies} illustrates examples of policies learned in a typical run of CGPO.
+As hypothesized, CGPO can recover exact $(s, S)$ control policies for Inventory in the PWS-S class, which together with S policies achieve the lowest error and best return across all policy classes.
+Interestingly, as Fig. \ref{fig:simulation} shows, C and PWS-C policies perform relatively poorly even for $K = 2$, but as expected, the error decreases as the expressivity of the policy class, and in particular the number of cases, increases.
+This is intuitive, as Fig. \ref{fig:policies} shows, the reorder quantity is strongly linearly dependent on the current stock, which is not easily represented as PWS-C. In constrast, on Reservoir the class of PWS-C policies perform comparatively well for $K \geq 1$, and achieve (near)-optimality despite requiring a larger number of iterations.
+As expected, policies typically release more water as the water level approaches the upper target bound.
+Finally, the optimal policy for VTOL applies a large upward force when the angle or angular velocity are negative, with relative importance being placed on angle.
+As Fig. \ref{fig:policies}~(right) shows, the force is generally greater when either the angle is below the target angle or the angular velocity is negative, and equilibrium is achieved by applying a modest upward force between the initial angle (0.1) and the target angle (0).

-As hypothesized, CGPO can recover exact $(s, S)$ control policies for inventory control in the PWS-S class, which together with S policies achieve the lowest error and best return across all policy classes.
-Interestingly, as Fig. \ref{fig:simulation} shows, C and PWS-C policies perform relatively poorly even for $K = 2$, but as expected, the error decreases with the policy expressivity class and the number of cases.
-This is intuitive, as Fig. \ref{fig:policies} shows, the reorder quantity is strongly linearly dependent on the current stock, which is not easily represented as PWS-C. On the contrary, for reservoir control the class of PWS-C policies perform comparatively well for $K \geq 1$, and achieve (near)-optimality despite requiring a larger number of iterations.
-As expected, policies typically release more water as the level approaches the upper target bound.
-Finally, the optimal policy for VTOL applies large upward force when the angle or angular velocity are negative, with relative importance being placed on angle.
-As Fig. \ref{fig:policies} shows, the force is generally greater when either the angle is below the target angle or the angular velocity is negative, and equilibrium is achieved by applying a modest upward force between the initial angle (0.1) and the target angle (0).
+Fig. \ref{fig:other-policies-inventory} and \ref{fig:other-policies-reservoir} provide examples of policies learned in other expressivity classes for Inventory and Reservoir problems, respectively.
+In all cases, policies remain intuitive and easy to explain even as the complexity increases.
+For instance, PWS2-C policies for Inventory order more inventory as the stock level decreases, while for Reservoir, the amount of water released is increasing in the water level.